-The Careers and Employer Liaison Centre, a free service at the University, runs a series of leadership programs where student are taught essential skills for gaining employment.
+The Careers and Employability Service, a free service at the University, runs a series of leadership programs where student are taught essential skills for gaining employment.
 These often take place during holidays outside of students' usual lecture times.

-The Student Learning Centre, afree service at the University, is a team of academic staff who provide support for students who are having difficulty with such things as writing assignments, researching in the library or presenting information in groups.
-They also help students to manage their time more effectively.
+The Student Learning Centre, a free service at the University, is a team of academic staff who provide support for students with writing assignments, researching in the library or presenting information in groups.
+They can also advise students how to manage their time more effectively.

-The University has sport and fitness facilities, managed by Flinders One, with a fully equipped gym and a program of fitness activities.
+The University has sport and fitness facilities, with a fully equipped gym and a program of fitness activities.
 Students are encouraged to take part in sporting and fitness activities.
 Physical health improves academic performance in most cases and reduces stress and fatigue.

 Successful students use these services and enjoy the support and encouragement of family and friends.

 Family and friends do not have to take over the organising of study timetables, but it is very helpful to provide encouragement.
 Families can help a lot by being positive and supportive.
 They can encourage students to continue to eat well and maintain their fitness.
 It is still important, however, for students to see that getting their degree is their responsibility.